Brain pacemaker tested for opioid addiction that Won't quit

 Summary

-This early study tests whether deep brain stimulation (DBS) can help people with severe opioid addiction who keep relapsing despite standard treatments.
-Only 3 participants will receive DBS to a brain region linked to reward and craving.
-The goal is to see if it is safe and can reduce opioid use.
+This pilot study tests whether deep brain stimulation (DBS) of the nucleus accumbens can help people with opioid use disorder who keep relapsing despite standard treatments.
+Only 3 participants will receive the implanted device.
+The main goal is to see if it is safe and whether it can help them stop using opioids.

 This is a summary of the original study .
 Summaries may miss details or leave out important information.
 Before applying or accepting participation, make sure you have read and understood the full study.
 Curemydisease.com takes no responsibility whatsoever for anything missed, misunderstood, or acted upon as a result of our summary — we know it does not capture everything.